gravitational/teleport/rfd/0184-agent-auto-updates.md

         #  default: 0
         start_hour: 0-23
         # wait_days specifies how many days to wait after the previous group finished before starting.
+        # This must be 0 when using the `time-based` strategy.
         #  default: 0
         wait_days: 0-1
         # canary_count specifies the desired number of canaries to update before any other agents